How Long Should a Tooth Hurt After a Filling

 What Exactly is Tooth Sensitivity?

-Sensitivity is often experienced when you find that you have a slight ache or a feeling of discomfort when you have a very hot and cold foods or drinks.
-If you have sensitive teeth, after dental work, such as dental fillings or tooth extractions, you may experience the same type of sensitivity and discomfort.
+Understanding tooth sensitivity starts with recognizing its most common symptoms.
+Sensitivity is often experienced when you find that you have a slight ache or temporary discomfort when consuming hot or cold foods or drinks.
+If you have sensitive teeth after dental work, such as dental fillings or tooth extractions, you may experience the same type of mild sensitivity and discomfort.
 Over 45 million adults in the U.S. alone experience tooth sensitivity.
 The reason?
-Usually the reason is nerve inflammation inside the tooth after you’ve had a procedure performed.
+Usually, the cause is nerve irritation or inflammation inside the newly filled tooth after a procedure.

-While it is perfectly normal to experience some tooth sensitivity right after you’ve had a dental procedure, if that sensitivity continues for weeks or months afterwards, it can be the sign of an issue that requires treatment so that it doesn’t become severe.
+While it is perfectly normal to experience some temporary sensitivity right after you’ve had a dental procedure, if that persistent sensitivity continues for weeks or months afterward, it can be a sign of an issue that requires treatment so that it doesn’t become severe.

-- A dental filling that interferes with bite
+• A dental filling that interferes with bite alignment

-If a dental filling is placed so that it disrupts your ability to bite, it can deteriorate when you chew.
-The deterioration can cause cracks or fissures in the filling, or the filling could break off and expose the cracked or broken tooth.
+If a tooth-colored composite filling is placed so that it disrupts your ability to bite, it can deteriorate when you chew.
+The deterioration can cause cracks or fissures in the filling, or the filling could break off and expose the cracked or broken tooth, triggering sharp pain or throbbing pain when biting down.
 If a cavity filling is incorrectly placed, visiting a dentist to reshape it is the solution.

-Although unlikely, there’s always a small chance that an infection has occurred following the cavity filling, which will then cause discomfort and pain.
+Although unlikely, there’s always a small chance that an infection has occurred following the cavity filling, which will then cause persistent pain and discomfort.
+If the infection reaches the nerve tissue, root canal treatment or therapy may be necessary to protect your oral health.

 You may also experience a crack or damage to the teeth or the cavity filling itself.
-The filling might expose nerves or tissues that are inside the affected tooth, causing tooth sensitivity to occur particularly if that filled tooth experiences cold or sudden pain.
+The filling might expose nerves or tissues inside the treated tooth, causing tooth sensitivity —particularly sharp pain or mild pain when the tooth encounters cold foods or sudden changes in temperature.

-Sometimes, you simply may have very sensitive teeth which are triggered by the placement of a filling.
-If this is the case, there are some things you can do to alleviate your filled tooth sensitivity.
+Sometimes, you may simply have very sensitive teeth that are triggered by the placement of a filling.
+If this is the case, there are some things you can do to manage tooth sensitivity during the healing period.

 If this is the case, you can: